 But what happened to Earl Sweatshirt?
-This is a question that has largely remained unanswered since his 2015 album I Don’t Like Sh*t, I Don’t Go Outside, a project with a much more tragic tone than his previous work.
+This is a question that has largely remained unanswered since his 2015 album I Don’t Like Sh*t, I Don’t Go Outside, a project with a more tragic tone than his previous work.
 As one of Odd Future’s most cerebral, uncensored poets, his absence has left many hip-hop fans wondering if and when he’ll ever return.
-Like many, I’ve held an I’ll-believe-it-when-I-see-it attitude towards these kinds of rumors.
-But after listening to his brand new track over ten times, I’m starting to believe that he’s finally back.
+Like many, I’ve held an I’ll-believe-it-when-I-see-it attitude toward these kinds of rumors.
+But after listening to his brand new track over 10 times, I’m starting to believe that he’s finally back.
 So to commemorate this special moment, today’s jam of the day is “Nowhere2go” by Earl Sweatshirt.

-This track is not energizing, radio-friendly, or even “catchy” in the traditional sense whatsoever.
+This track is not energizing, radio-friendly or even “catchy” in the traditional sense whatsoever.
 Rather, it’s a series of experimental sounds packed together with complex bars, all coming together in an unexpectedly appealing way.
 Since we heard him last, Earl sounds much calmer and jaded, having been humbled by the tumult of his personal life.
 In his own words, he has “redefined” himself, but not in a way that is immediately obvious.
 “Nowhere2go” speaks of life lessons and internal conflict, twisting and turning them to the rhythm of its equally perplexing beat.

 Given his lyrical complexity, it’s easy to understand why he has cultivated such a devoted fan base over the years.
 While some bars are spoken in a loose format, much of the song is delivered in mono-rhyme with internal rhymes embedded within.
 On top of the beat, with vocal harmonizing and drum patterns that sound like they’re glitching, the content of this song captures your attention.
 Clearly, Earl is still one of the most skilled lyricists and artists in the rap game, but the song’s message remains nonetheless open-ended.
 Because of these unanswered questions, he still sounds lost, walking on a path where there’s “Nowhere2go”.
 In other words, he still doesn’t like sh*t, but he’s about to go outside.